QRD - Current Issue About QRD QRD Archives

 QRD – How thoroughly do you research or test a piece of equipment before buying it?

-Ashkelon – I think it’s really important to know your options.
+Ashkelon – I think it’s really important to make head to head comparisons with similar gear before you choose.

 QRD – Do you change your rig around often?